 Now just gently curve the antennae and bend your wings slightly for a more natural look.

 And there you go -- a beautiful giant paper butterfly all ready to display.

-Special thanks to the JenniferMaker Design Fairy Team, specifically Design Fairy Miranda, for helping me design and assemble these beautiful giant paper butterflies.
+Special thanks to the JenniferMaker Design Fairy Team for helping me design and assemble these beautiful giant paper butterflies.

 Get my free SVG files to make Your Own Giant Paper Butterfly

 Please let me know if you have any questions!